bitovi/academy/src/technology-consulting/9-ending-a-project.md

 ### _Referrals_

-If client stakeholders had a good experience working with you, they should be willing to refer you to friends and colleagues that may need similiar services.
+If client stakeholders had a good experience working with you, they should be willing to refer you to friends and other Bitovians that may need similiar services.
 Don’t be afraid to reach out and ask them for a referal!

 ### _Social Media_